zriyansh/signoz.io/docs/instrumentation/php.md

 import TabItem from "@theme/TabItem";
 import InstrumentationFAQ from '../shared/instrumentation-faq.md'

-This doc contains instructions on how to set up OpenTelemetry(OTel) instrumentation in your PHP application.
+This doc contains instructions about how to set up OpenTelemetry(OTel) instrumentation in your PHP application.
 OpenTelemetry, also known as OTel for short, is an open-source observability framework that can help you generate and collect telemetry data - traces, metrics, and logs from your PHP application.

 Once the telemetry data is generated, you can configure an exporter to send the data to SigNoz for monitoring and visualization.